 - Lack of proper building structures that can be used as classrooms.

-Q: What advice would you give young Nigerians out there who only whine and complain when there are worthy causes like Arm the Child Foundation to be involved in?
+What advice would you give young Nigerians out there who are trying to join worthy causes like Arm the Child Foundation?

-A: My response is in the question.
-There are a lot of worthy causes out there to support and being a part of these worthy cases gives you a sense of satisfaction and fulfillment.
-A worthy cause may not be an orphanage home or IDP camp, it might be your neighbor or fellow student.
+My response is in the question.
+There are a lot of worthy causes out there to support and being a part of these worthy cases gives you a sense of satisfaction and fulfilment.
+A worthy cause may not be an orphanage home or IDP camp, it might be your neighbour or fellow student.
 Learn to extend a helping hand, learn to put your hands to use

 As you have read, Shuwar didn’t have to wear a cape.
 She just had to assemble an army of young passionate people and teach some unfortunate kids so they could become something later in life.
 She has saved their futures and played a role in whatever they would become.